Japanese-Schoolgirl/DiscordPlugin-CustomPanelForSendingPictures/README.md

 Files of ".src" and ".sent" types are JSON files and contain a link to the web file (content example: "https://i.imgur.com/l5Jf0VP.png").<br />
 After the scan panel will show previews of all your files in the folder.
 After clicking a file in this panel you'll immediately send picture file (or a link of picture in case of ".src" and ".sent") to currently opened Discord chat.<br />
 Files of ".sent" type will replace files with identical name and extension. ".sent" files will automatically generate after sending local files and will be used if you have enabled corresponding setting.<br />
 Starting from version 0.0.7 this **plugin will search for and scan subfolders placed in the main folder.
 Content of these folders will be displayed as sections/groups in the panel itself**.
 Subfolders inside subfolders will not be scanned.
-It is also *not recommended* to store 300+ images of large size as it will affect speed of panel loading.<br />
+It is also *not recommended* to store 300+ images as it will affect speed of panel loading (file size doesn't matter).<br />
 ### Work Example:
 ![Work example](https://raw.githubusercontent.com/Japanese-Schoolgirl/DiscordPlugin-CustomPanelForSendingPictures/main/Previews/WorkExample.gif)
-Changes not displayed in the gif above: improved buttons design, added 1 new button in the pictures panel that opens Main folder.<br />
+Changes not displayed in the gif above: improved buttons design, added 1 new button in the pictures panel that opens Main folder, added asynchronous pictures loading to the panel.<br />
 ### Configuration menu:
 ![Configuration menu](https://raw.githubusercontent.com/Japanese-Schoolgirl/DiscordPlugin-CustomPanelForSendingPictures/main/Previews/Settings_EN.png)